kyaacdc/DirectoryBankDeposits/readme.md

 Skype: kyaacdc
 Phone: +38 (050) 333-71-78

-Run ServerStarter for start REST SpringBoot server.
-And run ClientStarter for start Apache Http CLI REST client (JSON format) Or run JUnit Mockito tests.
+Run ServerStarter for start RESTful SpringBoot server app.
+And run ClientStarter for start Apache Http CLI REST client (JSON) Also you can run JUnit Mockito tests.
+You will can to do import this Gradle project with using build.gradle file.
+Manual for use CLI aplication (or web-browser)
 1) For list all deposits input in command line - LIST (case ignored)    or input in internet browser this reference - http://localhost:8080/account
 2) For see summ of all deposits in bank input - SUM    or (http://localhost:8080/account/search/getSumAllAccounts)
 3) For see count deposits in bank - COUNT    or (http://localhost:8080/account/search/countBy)